The 8 Best Saltwater Trolling Motor For Your Fishing Style

 Ever since Garmin introduced the Force to the market, the only other trolling motor that comes close to having all the same features is the Lowrance Ghost.
 Except, the Ghost is not approved for saltwater use like the Force.

-I love the futuristic features like gesture steer that the Force offers.
+I love the futuristic features like the gesture steer that the Force offers.
 It will make others believe you’re a Jedi steering the boat with your mind!
-You can find out more about these features in my Garmin Force Review.

-Not only does it have new features, but it’s improved on the ones we’ve come to love, like anchor mode and integrated sonar.
-Even though I use Garmin sonar, I don’t particularly appreciate that the sonar is only compatible with other Garmin electronics.
-I would love to see a universal integrated sonar option.
+Not only does it have new features, but it’s improved on the ones we’ve come to love, like GPS anchor mode and integrated sonar.

 While the Garmin Force is the best overall saltwater trolling motor, it’s not for everyone.
 This trolling motor is for those who make a living fishing in salty or brackish water and NEED a high-quality trolling motor.
-I wouldn’t recommend spending this much money unless you will use most of the features the Force offers.

-Otherwise, you’re wasting your money.
+Otherwise, you’re wasting a lot of your money.

 Minn Kota Riptide Ulterra